 If you consider the legal consequences for you if renters use the property for a party, neglect and don’t assume important maintenance procedures, squat on it, don’t pay their rent, or just straight out destroy the home, that alone is sufficient reason to write a custom lease agreement.

-In an era where tenants have more legal rights than landlords, a well written lease is your only guarantee of the safety of your financial investment (other than insurance).
+In an era where tenants have more legal rights than landlords, a well-written lease is your only guarantee of the safety of your financial investment (other than insurance).
 And fortunately, you can manage leases within your property management software or a viable virtual leasing app.

-The Courts Want to See a Well Written Rental Lease
+The Courts Want to See a Well-Written Rental Lease

 If all you’re currently using is a standard, common lease you found on the web somewhere, you might want to upgrade to a lease that is well-planned, designed, and validated by an attorney.
-Not only could it be more enforceable in your state, the well written rental lease is an encouragement for tenants to take care of your asset, meet the written agreement, and to be held liable for damages or failure to pay rent.
+Not only could it be more enforceable in your state, the professionally-written rental lease is an encouragement for tenants to take care of your asset, meet the written agreement, and to be willingly held liable for damages or failure to pay rent.